The Ligo-Ligo cross correlation for the detection of relic scalar gravitational waves: A review of the frequency-dependent response function

+The frequency-dependent response function for SGWs has been carefully computed in \cite{key-9,key-10} where previous computations in the low frequency approximation \cite{key-11,key-12} have been generalized.

+As detectors of GW work in a laboratory environment on Earth \cite{key-1,key-10}, it is quite important to compute the response function in the gauge of the local observer \cite{key-1}.
+In this review section we retrieve the same results of \cite{key-9,key-10}, where the computation was realized in the transverse-traceless (TT) gauge.

-in the special case of zero acceleration and zero rotation the spatial coordinates $x_{j}$ are the proper distances along the axes and the frame of the local observer reduces to a local Lorentz frame: in this case the line element reads
+In the gauge of the local observer, SGWs manifest themselves by exerting tidal forces on the masses (the mirror and the beam-splitter in the case of an interferometer).
+In this gauge the time coordinate $x_{0}$ is the proper time of the observer O, spatial axes are centered in O and in the special case of zero acceleration and zero rotation the spatial coordinates $x_{j}$ are the proper distances along the axes and the frame of the local observer reduces to a local Lorentz frame \cite{key-16}.
+In that case the line element reads \cite{key-16}